 A lump on your testicle.
-The lump is often painless, but can be uncomfortable.
+The lump is often painless, but it can be uncomfortable.

 Enlargement of a testicle

-A feeling of heaviness or aching in the scrotum or lower abdomen
+A feeling of heaviness or aching in the scrotum or lower belly (abdomen)

 Swelling in your breasts

 Pain in your lower back.
-This can be a sign of testicular cancer that has spread.
+This can be a sign of testicular cancer that has spread to your lymph nodes.

 Shortness of breath, pain in the chest, or a cough.
-These can be signs that testicular cancer may have spread to the lungs.
+These can be signs that testicular cancer may have spread to your lungs.

 In rare cases, you may have no symptoms other than infertility.
-Tests to determine why you are infertile may lead to finding testicular cancer.
+Tests to find out why you are infertile may lead to finding testicular cancer.